luchermans/el-tako_home/README.md

 ```
 ### Install
 - Connect the FAM14 USB (virtual serial port)
-    - turn the FAM14 wheel to
+    - turn the FAM14 wheel BA to Pos.
+4
 - Copy the directories `bin` and `www`
 - set the correct COM port in `bin/el-tako_home.ini`
 - create your `bin/el-tako_home.ini`